s00634492/ClarityEmailer/README.md

 # ClarityEmailer
 Created by Kevin Karosy, for Clarity.

-I'm happy to demonstrate this project live.
+I'm happy to demonstrate this project in a video call, if desired.

 ## The two projects
 - This repository has 2 projects inside.